QuLogic/jot-lib/README.md

  * GLUT
  * GLEW
  * libpng
  * Coin3D (optional; used by iv2sm for conversions.
-Another implementation ofi Open Inventor may also work.)
+Another implementation of Open Inventor may also work.)

 How to build